imagina/docs-weygo/docs/blocks/Components/contact.md

 import {TableTabs} from '@site/src/components/table/table.jsx';
 import {contact,contentContact} from './schemes/schemeQblock.jsx';

-This component is generally used in blocks, it is used to modify the characteristics of the block container
+This component is unique where it is used in a single type of block called Contact information, it is used to modify the characteristics of the Contact information block

 ## content
 <TableTabs tabsContent={contentContact} />